.avif)

 Terms of participation

-This year, entry to the conference is possible with a charitable donation (except for active military personnel and veterans), which will support the work of Lviv Media Forum.
-All events within the LMF 2025 program will be in English, without simultaneous interpreting.
-Due to the format, the organizers are required to limit the number of participants.
+All events within the LMF 2026 program will be held in English, without simultaneous interpretation.
+Due to the format of the conference, the organizers are required to limit the number of participants.

-Spoken
+Frankly Spoken

 Opening ceremony

-Spoken
+Frankly Spoken

 Live streaming